3 Zhun1 屯

-Text: (The subject is in a state) like riding a horse (but the horse stops moving as it encounters a herd of horses gathering) side-by-side; (it ought) to propose marriage; to go forward is auspicious, and nothing is unfavourable.
+The subject is in a state of riding a horse but the horse stops moving as if encountering a herd of horses gathering side-by-side; it ought to propose marriage; to go forward is auspicious, and nothing is unfavourable.

 In the time of hexagram Zhun (difficult to initiate), one should seek alliances (i.e. consolidate all available resources) and support the major force to make a breakthrough; this is auspicious.

 Line 4 correlates with line 1, the representative line of the lower trigram Zhen, which is a horse raising its front legs and neighing.
 In this way line 4 rides on the horse of line 1; but there are two feminine lines, 2 and 3, gathering in front and blocking its forward motion.

 Nevertheless line 4 should propose marriage (or an alliance) to line 1 as it is masculine which creates momentum.
 If the masculinity of line 1 can be obtained, line 4 will be able to go forward and sustain line 5, the king and the host line of hexagram Zhun.
 This is auspicious with nothing unfavourable.